 Typography is also important in a website, especially if it’s a corporate website that carries a brand.
 KFC, Lenovo, HP, Apple, Target, and any big company typically has its own typeface.
 Having your own typography helps readers separate a brand from its competitors.

-Thanks to the advancements in web design, designers now have a lot of typography choices.
+Thanks to the advancements in Miami Web Design, designers now have a lot of typography choices.
 Make sure not to use the same font over and over.
 Headers and the body of the content should have a different font and size from each other.

 Of course, content will always be king.
 A great website design would fail without the accompaniment of proper content.
 However, its placement should be considered as well.
 No matter how good content is, no one would read it if it’s placed in an awkward position.
 Make sure that the text color is in contrast with the background it’s located on.
 For example, if your website’s background is white, make sure to use dark colors for the font.
 Gray and yellow aren’t really good choices for a white-background website.

 A website should be able to load in less than 7 seconds.
 Longer than that and it can be very frustrating, what with the high speed DSL connection that the world has today.
 An image that’s as big as 9600 x 7200 would take ages to load even on a quad core smart phone.
 The new iPhone 6 may show crisp pictures on its Retina display but it would still load the huge-sized image slowly.
 Make sure to keep all images on every page compressed for the convenience of all.

 If guests like what they see, they will stay on your page longer.
 Make sure that they will always feel a connection to the images they see on the page.
 For example, if the page is about investing in the company, showing a picture of the office garden wouldn’t be too engaging.